MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: MediRound

-The output \(\hat{y}_{txt}\) includes the special token [SEG] when the model intends to segment a specific medical entity within \(x_{img}\).
+The output \(\hat{y}_{txt}\) includes the special token [SEG] when the model attempts to segment a specific medical entity within \(x_{img}\).
 We then extract the last-layer embedding of the LLM corresponding to the [SEG] token, denoted as \(h_{c}\), which encapsulates the rich semantic representation of the medical entity inferred by the MLLM.
-Finally, the dense visual features \(f\), extracted from the input image \(x_{img}\) by the vision backbone \(\mathcal{G}_i^{enc}\), are fed into the decoder \(\mathcal{G}_i^{dec}\) together with \(h_{c}\) to generate the target segmentation mask \(\hat{\mathbf{M}}\).
+The vision backbone \(\mathcal{G}_i^{enc}\) first extracts dense visual representations \(f\) from the image \(x_{img}\).
+These features are then integrated with \(h_{c}\) by the decoder \(\mathcal{G}_i^{dec}\) to predict the target mask \(\hat{\mathbf{M}}\).
 The process can be formulated as: